Quebec Reverse Tax Calculator 2026 – GST QST (14.975%)

 Province / territory After-tax total

 • Reverse calculation (tax included): Turn on “Amount includes tax?”.
-If you have a total receipt, the tool works backward to accurately separate the complex 14.975% combined tax into its base price, GST, and QST components.
+Enter the total from any Quebec receipt and the tool works backward to separate the 14.975% combined rate into its exact base price, GST, and QST components.

 Understanding GST and QST in Quebec